-- 1. Make sure the Animated Matte Generator view is in your workspace by doing one of the following: - From the top-right corner of any currently visible view, click the Add View + button and select Animated Matte Generator. - From the top menu, select Windows > Animated Matte Generator. - 2.
-Do one of the following to enable the toolbar: - From the top menu, select Windows > Toolbars > Animated Matte Generator. - Right-click in the upper area of the Animated Matte Generator view, between the menu button and the view tab(s), and select Animated Matte Generator.
+- 1. Add the Animated Matte Generator view to your workspace by doing one of the following: - From the top-right corner of any currently visible view, click the Add View + button and select Animated Matte Generator. - From the top menu, select Windows > Animated Matte Generator. - 2.
+Click on the Animated Matte Generator to set the focus on it. - 3.
+In the top menu, select Windows > Toolbars > Animated Matte Generator.

 This toolbar is for the Animated Matte Generator view.
-For information about the options and functionalities of the Animated Matte Generator view, see Animated Matte Generator View on page 975.
+For information about the options and functionalities of the Animated Matte Generator view, see Animated Matte Generator View on page 1044.